bldl/emplace-spidermonkey/README.md

    4a.
 If e.[[Key]] is not empty and SameValueZero(e.[[Key]], key) is true, then
    ```

-  The `SameValueZero` function helps us check for equality between the `key` provided to `MapUpsert` and the key in the current entry.
-This comparison ensures that we handle only the correct `key-value` pair.
+  The `SameValueZero` function helps us check for equality between the `key` provided to `MapUpsert` and the `key` in the current entry.
+This comparison ensures that we handle only the correct `key`-`value` pair.

    <details>
    <summary>Solution</summary>